Skip to main content

 As an example, if all of your retirement assets are in a traditional IRA or 401k, you may run into issues with required minimum distributions (RMDs) later on.
 Strategies like a backdoor Roth conversion may also be needed as you build wealth.

-Family Changes Might Take Over
+Family Changes Take Priority

 Another thing to consider is the way your family life may change during your accumulation phase.
-Sometimes adding one child turns into two (or more) children – twins or triplets anyone?
+Sometimes adding one child turns into two (or more) children – twins or triplets, anyone?
 Maybe you got married sooner (or later) than you thought.

 These types of changes and transitions can require significant shifts – personally and financially.
+The decisions you make in your life have tangible effects on your heart and your wallet.

 The Transition Phase